OnionUI/Onion/website/docs/01-getting-started/04-emulators/Rom folders - Quick reference.md

 For convenience, a list of Rom folder names for all *fully supported* cores is detailed below.

 **IMPORTANT**
-* If they do not already exist on your SD Card, Onion will create rom directories as required during first install.
+* If they do not already exist on your SD card, Onion will create rom directories as required during first install.
-* All names are case sensitive and may differ from the names on the stock Miyoo SD Card.
+* All names are case sensitive and may differ from the names on the stock Miyoo SD card.
 * This list does not include expert emulators.

 | System                        | Rom Folder (Case Sensitive) |